ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-nodejs/README.md

     })
     .catch(function(err) {
         // AuthTokenError if there was a problem refreshing authentication token
-        // Server Error if any unexpected status codes were returned from the request });
+        // ServerError if any unexpected status codes were returned from the request });
 }
 ```